OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-02.md

 ## 2 Samuel 2:11

-The time that David was king in Hebron over the house of Judah was seven years and six months.
+David reigned in Hebron over the house of Judah for seven years and six months.

 ---